On this dayAug 07, 1930

 The brutalized bodies of Mr. Shipp and Mr. Smith were hanged from trees in the courthouse yard and kept there for hours as a crowd of white men, women, and children grew by the thousands.
 Public spectacle lynchings, in which large crowds of white people, often numbering in the thousands, gathered to witness and participate in pre-planned heinous killings that featured prolonged torture, mutilation, dismemberment and/or burning of the victim, were common during this time.
 When the sheriff eventually cut the ropes off the corpses, the crowd rushed forward to take parts of the men's bodies as "souvenirs" before finally dispersing.

 Enraged by the lynching, the NAACP traveled to Marion to investigate and later provided the U.S. attorney general with the names of 27 people believed to have participated.
 Though the lynching was photographed and spectators were clearly visible, local residents claimed not to recognize anyone pictured.
 Charges were finally brought against the leaders of the mob, but all-white juries acquitted them despite this overwhelming evidence.
 In contrast, James Cameron, the Black teenager who survived, was tried for murder, convicted of being an accessory, and served four years in prison.
-The alleged assault victim, Mary Ball, testified years later that she had not been raped.
+The alleged assault victim, Mary Ball, later testified that she had not been raped.

 After his release, James Cameron founded four NAACP chapters in Indiana, authored hundreds of essays on civil rights and a 1982 memoir, and on Juneteenth 1988 opened America’s Black Holocaust Museum in Milwaukee, Wisconsin, to document the African American Struggle.
 “I can forgive but I can never forget,” he was quoted as saying.
 “That’s why I started this museum.”
-Mr. Cameron was pardoned by the state of Indiana in 1991 and died in 2006.
+Mr. Cameron was pardoned by the state of Indiana in 1993 and died in 2006.

 A photograph of Mr. Shipp’s and Mr. Smith’s battered corpses hanging lifeless from a tree, with white spectators proudly standing below, remains one of the most iconic and infamous photographs of an American lynching.
-In 1937, an encounter with the photo inspired New York schoolteacher Abe Meeropol to write “Strange Fruit,” a haunting poem about lynching that later became a famous song recorded by Billie Holiday.
+In 1937, an encounter with the photo inspired New York schoolteacher Abel Meeropol to write “Strange Fruit,” a haunting poem about lynching that later became a famous song recorded by Billie Holiday.

 About EJI